⚠️ IMPORTANT: Subscription Authentication Policy Change (March 2026)

 - Configure additional channels (Telegram, Discord, Slack)

-- Set up cron jobs for automated tasks
+- Set up model fallbacks for cost optimization

 - Add skills from ClawHub